kedicesur/AQ/README.md

 ### **Testing**

 AQ is being developed on [Deno](https://deno.land/).
 So I would advise you to install and use Deno, at least for your experiments.
 Working on Deno projects, [Denon](https://deno.land/x/denon@2.4.7) is the tool which does the job what [Nodemon](https://www.npmjs.com/package/nodemon) does in Node.
 So go ahead and simply install Denon too as shown in it's page.
 The following is the `scripts.json` file used by Denon in this project.
+AQ is being developed on [Deno](https://deno.land/).
+To run the tests, use the following commands:
 ```javascript
 {
   "$schema": "https://deno.land/x/denon@2.4.7/schema.json",